xMalso/SharpMinds/README.md

 (The game is not a prescribed treatment nor is it part of a treatment program)

+The Source Code will not work with the leaderboard.
+If you wish to play with leaderboard features, please download the latest releases.

 Find the used Dyslexia Font [here](https://antijingoist.itch.io/opendyslexic?download)